marcelinojackson-org/Snowflake.Common/README.md

 // summary === {
 //   status: 'connected',
 //   connectionId: 'XYZ',
-//   serverDateTime: '2025-01-01 00:00:00.000 +0000'
+//   serverDateTime: '2025-01-01 00:00:00.000 +0000',
+//   debugLog: [
+//     '[VERBOSE] Initializing Snowflake connection with options: ...',
+//     '[VERBOSE] Executing SQL to fetch server timestamp: select current_timestamp() as server_time',
+//     '...'
+//   ]
 // }
 ```

-When `logLevel` (or `SNOWFLAKE_LOG_LEVEL`) is set to `VERBOSE`, the helper prints detailed logs, including the JSON summary and the `connected to ...` line.
-When left at `MINIMAL`, it simply returns the summary so callers (like your GitHub Action) can decide how much to display.
+When `logLevel` (or `SNOWFLAKE_LOG_LEVEL`) is set to `VERBOSE`, the helper includes a `debugLog` array that callers can print.
+At `MINIMAL`, it quietly returns just the summary so the consumer decides how much to display.